RThomas96/Medical-Image-3D-Visualisation-Software/README.md

 This project aims to provide an easy way to visualize high-resolution medical images.

-You can load and visualize TIFF, OME-TIFF and NiftI images in real-time.
+You can load and visualize TIFF, OME-TIFF and DIM/IMA images in real-time.
 You can choose from a variety of color scales to apply to all or a part of the displayed values on screen.

 Some screen captures will be coming soon.